WEAREJAM/Kickstart_at_ElevateLabs-PortProbe/findings.md

 Task 1:
 Local network scan with NMAP
 To check the ports available in our network, lets spin our kali linux in our VMware.
-Lets open terminal and run ip a ip a -> This command shows our ipaddress, where we now get the subnet and perform the nmap scan lets say my ip is 192.168.45.1 and my subnet will be 192.168.45.0/24
+Lets open terminal and run ip a.

+ip a -> This command shows our ipaddress, where we now get the subnet and perform the nmap scan lets say my ip is 192.168.45.1 and my subnet will be 192.168.45.0/24